wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/capstone.md

 ### Saving money?

 You've  found that the execution time is longer than 1 minute.
-(If  not, re-check your work for Questin #1!)
+(If  not, re-check your work for Question #1!)

 This VM is "leased" from some cloud infrastructure that charges 1c for each minute of usage.
 As a result, a program that runs in, say,  61 seconds,